TheBuildBox/.github/README.md

 # .github
-special github repo for the TheBuildVox org
+special github repo for the TheBuildBox org